QibangLiu/SDFGeoDesign/README.md

-    and (f). (a) shows the comparison between the target and prediction of (c), (d), (e), and (f) using the forward model, with the $L_{2}$ relative error in the legend bracket. (b) shows the corresponding stress-strain curves obtained using Abaqus simulation.**
+    and (f). (a) shows the comparison between the target and prediction of (c), (d), (e), and (f) using the forward model, with the $L_{2}$ relative error in the legend bracket. (b) shows the corresponding stress-strain curves obtained using Abaqus simulation.

 <img src="images/caseBe.gif" alt="Animation of case Af" width="100%"/>

-**Figure 3: Comparison of the Mises stress and displacement predictions with FE
+Figure 3: the Mises stress and displacement by FEM ground truth and by NOT prediction at different strain
-    ground truth at different strain $\varepsilon$ steps for the designed structure in Figure 2(b)(e).
-The left shows the true Mises stress under the true deformed shape, the middle row shows the predicted Mises stress under the predicted deformed shape, and the right shows the absolute error of the Mises stress under the true deformed shape.**
+  $\varepsilon$ steps for the designed structure in Figure 2(b)(e).
+The left shows the true Mises stress under the true deformed shape, the middle row shows the predicted Mises stress under the predicted deformed shape, and the right shows the absolute error of the Mises stress under the true deformed shape.